 In the postsecondary education landscape, short-term credentials hold a certain allure.
 In conversations around education and the future of work, certificates and credentials are often viewed as the way forward.
-To succeed in the future economy, the argument goes, some postsecondary education is needed, and it need not be a four-year degree.
+To succeed in the future economy, the argument goes, some postsecondary education is needed, but it need not be a four-year degree.
 This argument holds that there are numerous good paying jobs out there for those without a four-year degree, but with an “industry-valued credential.”

 The trouble is, it is not at all clear that the vast majority of short-term credentials deliver much value to their holder.
 Despite the many state and business leaders touting the promise of short-term credentials, and the pathways to “good jobs” that don’t require a four-year degree, the data simply does not support short-term credentials as a viable strategy to promote economic mobility, or achieve racial or socioeconomic equity in educational or labor market outcomes.

-2021 report from New America reviewed the existing literature on the value of short-term credentials, and the picture it paints is bleak.
+A 2021 report from New America reviewed the existing literature on the value of short-term credentials, and the picture it paints is bleak.
 The consensus, based on available research, is that these credentials, on average, do show some positive labor market value, but the return is low, and fades out quickly.
 And even these modest, short-term gains come with a number of caveats.
 While some programs lead to a temporary earnings boost, “…many others show no – or even negative – results.”
 One recent report found that half of those who completed a very short-term certificate were earning “poverty level wages” and that roughly 40% were not employed.
 In addition, many of the studies analyzing the short-term credential landscape also fail to take into account the cost of attendance, including loans.
 So even if we do see a modest pay bump from certain programs, it’s not clear this bump is enough to compensate for program costs.

 For proponents of short-term credentials, it’s often imagined that workers will “stack” these credentials over their careers, as they gain more and more skills.
 In practice, this doesn’t seem to happen.
 Research suggests just two to four percent of the workforce have what we would call stackable credentials, and that the majority are owned by those who already have a bachelor’s or associate degree.
 In other words, they already have a broad base of knowledge and skills, and they are simply layering new, discrete skills they want to learn on top of that foundation.
 The research suggests you can’t skip this broad foundation and go straight to the specific, technical skills.